-Tests: Three unit tests are given during the semester and all tests will be taken during your lab.
-On test days, there is no practice time in lab.
+Tests: All tests will be taken during your lab.
+On test days, there is no practice time in lab; on-line practice problems will not be available in the computer classrooms.
 Completed Tests are available for review only in lab at the time the test is completed and graded.
 Students should write down their answers orderly on the provided scrap paper.
 This organization will assist you in reviewing your quiz/test before/after it has been graded.
 Students may not begin a test and then decide not to take it.
 Once a test is started, it must be completed.
 Tests are required on the Test Dates.